adityagaur0/SnakeNLadder/README.md

 ## How to Play

--Click the "Start Game" button to begin the game.
+- Click the "Start Game" button to begin the game.
--Players take turns rolling the dice by clicking the respective player's button.
+- Players take turns rolling the dice by clicking the respective player's button.
--Players move forward based on the dice roll, with the direction alternating.
+- Players move forward based on the dice roll, with the direction alternating.
--Ladder climbs and snake descents are automatically handled.
+- Ladder climbs and snake descents are automatically handled.
--The game declares a winner when a player reaches the final square.
+- The game declares a winner when a player reaches the final square.
--Start a new game by clicking "Start Again."
+- Start a new game by clicking "Start Again."

 ## Features

--Classic Snake and Ladder gameplay for two players.
+- Classic Snake and Ladder gameplay for two players.
--Realistic dice rolling and player movement animations.
+- Realistic dice rolling and player movement animations.
--Dynamic board with ladder climbs and snake descents.
+- Dynamic board with ladder climbs and snake descents.
--User-friendly graphical interface implemented in JavaFX.
+- User-friendly graphical interface implemented in JavaFX.
--Reset functionality to start a new game.
+- Reset functionality to start a new game.